YP522/PicCheck/README.md

 Run PCK with 2 pictures
 `py .\pck.py run img1_path img2_path`

-## Motivation of this project

-To make reading an image more accessible.
-To make the comparison between 2 images more accessible.
-To check the veracity of an image (and possible retouching).
-To offer an educational tool in the digital world.

 ## Disclaimer
 ### Code
 This project is opensource in order to share a concept.